Best Window Breakers | Tested & Reviewed

 *Price at time of publishing; check for price changes or sales.

-The Resqme tool is well-known at this point, being a convenient compact escape tool that everyone should have in their vehicles.
-Turns out, it also works pretty well outside the car too!
+The Resqme tool is well-known at this point, being a convenient, compact escape tool that everyone should have in their vehicles.
+It turns out that it also works pretty well outside the car!

 • Wide range of colors, including high-vis options